Rashard Mendenhall gained most of his 155 rushing yards in the second half against Denver.

 Steelers are versatile: Whether it’s a physical defense, a strong running game or the arm of quarterback Ben Roethlisberger, the Steelers can beat you in so many ways.
 Pittsburgh had relied on the pass most of the season, but on Monday the Steelers controlled the pace with the running game.
 Rashard Mendenhall had 155 yards rushing and got stronger as the game progressed.
 Mendenhall is heating up, averaging at least five yards per carry in four of his past five starts.
 Pittsburgh’s running game is more consistent than it was last year when the team won a Super Bowl.

 O-line playing better: It’s time to give Pittsburgh’s offensive line some credit.
-The unit is playing as well as it has in the past several years.
+The unit is playing better now than it has in the past several years.
 Roethlisberger is still getting sacked (2 sacks Monday), but the difference is he’s getting five, six and seven seconds to throw.
 Holes are also being made for the running game.
 Last year the Steelers’ offensive line was a major weakness.
 But through eight games, the unit is gradually getting better and no longer is a liability.

 No Clark, no problem: After two weeks of back-and-forth deliberation, the Steelers decided not to play veteran safety Ryan Clark, who has a rare blood condition that nearly caused him to die after his last game played in Denver in 2007.
 It didn’t matter as backup Tyrone Carter played a quality game, recording two interceptions -- including one returned for a touchdown.
 Carter struggled some earlier in the year to replace Polamalu.
 But it’s clear Clark’s role was easier to step into as Carter looked more comfortable and stayed around the football.
 Clark will reclaim his role as the starter against Cincinnati in Week 10, but look for Carter to continue to produce in sub packages.